emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 #variable is-segal-A : is-segal A    -- A proof that A is Segal.
 #variable a : A                 -- The representing object.
 #variable C : A -> U        -- A type family.
-#variable CisCov : isCovFam A C    -- A covariant family.
+#variable CisCov : is-covariant A C    -- A covariant family.

 -- The composite yon-evid of ϕ equals ϕ at all x : A and f : hom A a x.
 #def yon-evid-twice-pointwise